 Chief Executive Officer of Accelerate Great Schools

-Brian Neal is the chief executive officer for Accelerate Great Schools, a multi-million dollar fund to increase access to high-quality schools for underserved students across Cincinnati.
-Prior to this role Brian worked as a program officer for the Farmer Family Foundation (FFF), a private foundation that invests in causes that promote educational opportunities for underprivileged youth, stability for the economically disadvantaged, and healthcare research.
+Brian Neal is the chief executive officer for Accelerate Great Schools, a multi-million-dollar fund to increase access to high-quality schools for underserved students across Cincinnati.
+Prior to this role, Brian worked as a program officer for the Farmer Family Foundation (FFF), a private foundation that invests in causes that promote educational opportunities for underprivileged youth, stability for the economically disadvantaged, and healthcare research.

-Brian has worked across all sectors to support students and families across Ohio.
+Brian has worked across all sectors to support students and families in Ohio.
 Most notable is Brian’s work as the Ohio Director for the SEED Foundation’s Ohio expansion effort, a $60M campaign to launch Ohio’s first public, college-preparatory boarding for underserved children.
-Brian also led the statewide Ohio Parent Information and Resource Center for United Way of Greater Cincinnati and he was a founding resource coordinator during Cincinnati Public Schools’ district-wide Community Learning Centers’ launch.
+Brian also led the statewide Ohio Parent Information and Resource Center for United Way of Greater Cincinnati, and he was a founding resource coordinator during Cincinnati Public Schools’ district-wide Community Learning Centers’ launch.
 Brian’s efforts have led to statewide policy changes, Ohio-specific public-private partnerships, and strong local and statewide community collaborations.